Sussex Yeomanry: French Revolutionary and Napoleonic Wars

-By 1806, there was also a cavalry troop forming part of the North Pevensey Legion, but this was raised under the Volunteer Act of 1804 and did not form part of the Yeomanry.
+By 1806, there was also a cavalry troop forming part of the North Pevensey Legion, but this was raised under the Volunteer Act 1804 and did not form part of the Yeomanry.
 The Sussex Cavalry (three troops) and Sussex Guides were raised in 1803, but these were probably also Volunteers.
 For a while, the Yeomanry and infantry volunteers were combined to form the Sussex Legion, but the Volunteers were disbanded at the end of the Napoleonic Wars, and the Yeomanry reverted to their previous title.

-19th Century
+19th century

 The Yeomanry declined in importance and strength after the end of the French wars, and by 1817 only three of the original troops (Petworth, Lewes and Midhurst) survived, joined by a new West Coast Troop raised at Yapton on 30 July 1816.
 However, a new Goodwood Troop of Yeomanry Artillery was raised on 19 October 1817 by Charles Gordon-Lennox, Earl of March and Darnley (later 5th Duke of Richmond).
 The unit consisted of four detachments, each of one gun with two pairs of horses, two sergeants and eight gunners.
 At an inspection in Goodwood Park in 1824, the troop marched past with four 3-pounders (possibly the same guns laid up by the earlier troop) and an ammunition wagon.
 The troop was disbanded in December 1827.

 The remaining troops of Sussex Yeomanry were disbanded when government support was withdrawn in 1828.
 However, a wave of civil unrest across Britain from 1830 led to a revival of the Yeomanry.
 The Petworth Troop was reformed on 28 March 1831 and the Sussex Yeomanry Cavalry was reformed as a regiment on 18 May that year, with its HQ at Arundel and the following organisation: